-At closing, [10.96] % of loans will have a fixed rate of interest for a specified period lasting until, at the latest, December 2009.
-While only a few of these will remain fixed-rate loans after July 2008, the possibility of variable rate loans subsequently being converted into fixed-rate loans may account for a higher number of fixed-rate loans existing in the portfolio after this date.
+Some 26.77% of loans in the provisional pool have a fixed rate of interest for a specified period lasting until, at the latest, June 2011.
+While only a few of these will remain fixed-rate loans after October 2010, the possibility of variable rate loans subsequently being converted into fixed-rate loans may account for a higher number of fixed rate loans existing in the portfolio after this date.

-In order to hedge its exposure to fixed- and cappedrate loans in a rising LIBOR (London Interbank Offered Rate) environment, the issuer will enter into a master interest rate exchange agreement with JP Morgan.
+In order to hedge its exposure to fixed and capped rate loans in a rising LIBOR (London Interbank Offered Rate) environment, the issuer will enter into a master interest rate exchange agreement with JPMorgan Chase Bank.
 Any increase in this exposure will be accompanied by a suitable extension of the hedging arrangements, funded from excess spread trapped in a subordinated position in the revenue priority of payments on the previous payment date.